About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 - Colorful and fun.
 I love the colors on this cake!
 Orange and purple frosting paired with chocolate-dipped Milano cookies is a pretty fantastic combo if you ask me.

-- Impressive and achievable.
+- Impressive, yet achievable.
 If you want a cake that will impress your Halloween party guests, this may just be it.
 I’m not going to say it is as easy to make as a basic chocolate cake, but it’s also not incredibly difficult to make.
 If you are comfortable piping frosting and melting chocolate, you can make this cake.

 - All Purpose Flour